Levertion/levertion.github.io/_posts/2017-10-1-support_translation.md

 title: No RP translation
 categories:
   - Mapmaking
-description: "How to support translations, without requiring a resource pack (mostly)"
+excerpt: "How to support translations, without requiring a resource pack (mostly)"
 tags:
   - Vanilla
   - Mapmaking